rwblokzijl/stablecoin-survey/notes.md

 Since it is not possible to withdraw currency directly from the market, Iwamura argues for some rate of inflation to absorb demand shocks.
 Iwamura argues for a depreciation rate applied by gradually increasing the mining rewards.

+# OLD DISCUSSION

+Besides the papers describing techniques, some research has been done into existing stablecoins, quantifying their prevalence, and discussing their criticisms.

+In [@DuffieDigital_and_Fast_Payment_Systems] Darrel Duffie describes the use of stablecoins for banks aiming to digitise both inter-organisation value transfer and governments wanting to implement a digital currency with the utility benefits of cryptocurrencies and the stability of fiat.

+Chohan discusses the difficulties in maintaining a properly collateralized peg in "Are Stable Coins Stable?"[@Are_Stable_Coins_Stable].
+Chohan describes how maintaining a true 1:1 peg leads to funding and scalability issues.

+In "The State of Stablecoins"[@THE_STATE_OF_STABLECOINS] the "blockchain team" present an empirical study of 57 live and pre-launch stablecoins showing adoption, trading volume and market cap.
+They describe a taxonomy where they differentiate between "traditional" collateralized, crypto collateralized and algorithmic.
+They describe many pros and cons of these types of coins.
+The survey is very extensive and describes all 57 currencies in terms of their investors, tech, legal structure and collateral format.

+In "Stablecoins in Cryptoeconomics.
+From Initial Coin Offerings (ICOs) to Central Bank Digital Currencies"[@Stablecoins_in_Cryptoeconomics] Erba discusses the stablecoins in the context of the law in both the united states and Europe.
+Erba argues for crypto-currencies "fully backed by Central Bank reserves"

+In "Stablecoin: Yet Another Layer of Cryptocurrency Complexity"[@Stablecoin:_Yet_Another_Layer_of_Cryptocurrency_Complexity] Lee looks at the way that stablecoins can fit into the modern legal system.
+Lee argues for Bankruptcy Courts to treat stablecoins as a commodity as opposed to a currency.

+In [@Fedcoin] Koning describes the requirements and considerations for a stable currency controlled by a central bank.
+Koning describes the monetary policy and choices that comes along with implementing a digital currency on a large scale.

+In [@In_stability_for_the_Blockchain] Klages-Mundt et al. look at the existing stablecoins through a critical lens and describe some ways in which the currency pegs can be broken.
+Klages-Mundt build a generalised model of decentralised crypto-collateralized stablecoins.
+It describes possible attacks on these systems where the pegged currency is bid up so an extent where collateral starts to get margin-called creating a run-away feedback loop.